-Principles of Microeconomics is an introductory course in microeconomics, or price theory.
-This foundation course concentrates on the economic behavior of consumers, producers, and owners of economic resources.
-You will study their behavior in the markets for goods and services, primarily as that behavior determines the allocation of resources and the distribution of commodities.
-You will learn the basic theories of supply and demand, including the concepts of price and income elasticity.
-You will study in depth producer behavior in the various market structures.
-Finally, you will study the operation of the factor market and the process of product distribution.
-The focus of microeconomic analysis will allow you to examine the relevant concepts in an integrated manner.
+Microeconomics is an introductory course in price theory, centering on the economic behavior of consumers, producers, and owners of economic resources.
+The course will focus on this behavior in the markets for goods and services, primarily as the behavior determines the allocation of resources and the distribution of commodities.
+The basic theories of supply and demand will be presented, including the concepts of price and income elasticity.
+Students will concentrate in depth on producer behavior in the various market structures.
+Finally, the importance of the operation of the factor market and the process of product distribution will be discussed.
+The focus on microeconomic analysis will allow students to examine the relevant concepts in an integrated manner.